vivisn00b/timesnap-btrfs/initramfs/experimental/readme.md

-# Overlay Snapshot RW Boot (Arch Linux)
+# Snapshot RW Boot (Direct Remount) — Arch Linux

-Boot directly into a **specific Btrfs snapshot** and **make permanent changes** to that snapshot, without affecting the original root filesystem.
+Boot directly into a specific Btrfs snapshot and remount it read-write for making permanent changes.

-This system is designed for users who want a clean recovery, rollback, or testing environment on Btrfs, similar to what openSUSE and other snapshot-capable distros offer.
+No overlayfs.
+No tmpfs.
+Direct snapshot modification.

 ---

 ## ⚠️ WARNING — Experimental Feature

 This setup is **experimental** and should be used **with caution**.
 Improper use **can permanently modify snapshots** and may **lead to system instability** or **data loss** if mishandled.

 You are strongly advised to: